 This also explains why Xylitol effectively inhibits tooth decay as compared to normal sugar.

 The following are external links where you can obtain more information about Xylitol.

 Love dark chocolates?
 Take the healthier...

 Love your Belgian chocolates?
 Get the healthier...

-Unique salted Gula Melaka ice cream that's not...
+Salted Gula Melaka ice cream that's not too...